How to Prepare for Verbal Section in GMAT: Effective Guidelines

 - Critical reasoning section

-The questions in the section of critical reasoning are made for evaluating of your ability to assess and analyze the arguments.
+The questions in the section on critical reasoning are made for evaluating your ability to assess and analyze the arguments.
 You receive a prompt to get acquainted with a certain argument of approximately 100 words or even shorter.
-The questions will imply that you have to do thorough analysis of the argument to give the answers and then decide what you will do: make the argument weaker, make the argument stronger, draw assumptions, make conclusions, or do something else.
+The questions will imply that you have to do a thorough analysis of the argument to give the answers and then decide what you will do: make the argument weaker, make the argument stronger, draw assumptions, make conclusions, or do something else.